jonschlinkert/extract-comments/README.md

 # extract-comments [![NPM version](https://img.shields.io/npm/v/extract-comments.svg)](https://www.npmjs.com/package/extract-comments)

-> Extract code comments from string or from a glob of files.
+> Uses esprima to extract line and block comments from a string of JavaScript.
+Also optionally parses code context (the next line of code after a comment).

 ## Install